 2. Gain Access to Exclusive Sharing Small Victories Tailwind Tribe

-Gain access to my exclusive Sharing Small Victories Tailwind tribe (for Pinterest scheduling) when you subscribe to my weekly or daily newsletter.
-You can join the tribe even if you are not a Tailwind member.
+Gain access to my exclusive Sharing Small Victories Tailwind tribe (for Pinterest scheduling) when you subscribe to my newsletter.
+You can join the Tailwind Tribe even if you are not a Tailwind member.
 In the tribe, you can add as many vertical (tall and skinny) pins as you want and repin one for every pin you add.
 The advantage is Tailwind* schedules pins for when it’s optimal for your readers to give your pins better reach.

 3. Share Your Small Victories from Last Week and Goals for Week Ahead on my Facebook Page

 Share your small victories from last week and your goals for next week on my Facebook page on Sundays at 9pm EST. I’ll have a chat or a special thread for us to share our small victories and encourage each other to achieve our goals for the week ahead.